 Multi-Drive and Disk Changer Configurations

 Under a Killing Moon is designed to make use of multiple CD-ROM drives or CD-ROM disk changers to reduce or eliminate disk swapping.
+Please refer to page 34 and page 42 for more information.

 Technical Support